Jeremiah Chapter 10

 “Portion of Jacob”: God is the all sufficient source for His people (Num.
 18:20), and He will not fail them as idols do (11:12).

 “Israel is the rod of his inheritance”: To this nation, God gave His inheritance in covenant love.

-The word “rod” was translated from the word shebet, which also means branch off, or clan or tribe.
-We could understand the scripture above, if we thought of Israel as the tribe of His inheritance.
+The word “rod” was translated from the word “shebet”, which also means “branch of”, or “clan,” or “tribe”.
+We can understand this scripture, if we think of Israel as the tribe of His inheritance.
 Israel is an offshoot of the family of Jacob.
 The LORD of hosts is the same one as the King of the Jews.
-Israel remember, is made up of the physical house and the spiritual house of Israel.
+Remember that Israel is made up of the physical house and the spiritual house of Israel.

 Romans 3:29 “[Is he] the God of the Jews only? [is he] not also of the Gentiles?
 Yes, of the Gentiles also:”

 Galatians 3:29 “And if ye [be] Christ’s, then are ye Abraham’s seed, and heirs according to the promise.”